-The City of Florence relies on both groundwater and surface water sources as its water supply source.
+The City of Florence relies on groundwater as its primary supply source.
 Groundwater is obtained from deep wells drilled into the Middendorf and Black Creek aquifers.
-The City provides drinking water for approximately 66,500 people including nearly 25,600 residences and more than 2,770 businesses.
-Approximately 55 percent of Florence's water is provided by the groundwater well system.
+The City provides drinking water for approximately 67,500 people, including nearly 27,000 residences and more than 2,930 businesses.
+Approximately 70 percent of Florence's water is provided by the groundwater well system.
 The City of Florence also operates the Pee Dee River Regional Surface Water Plant.
-This plant, which utilizes the Pee Dee River as its source also provides approximately 45 percent of Florence's water supply.
+This plant, which utilizes the Pee Dee River as its source, provides approximately 30 percent of Florence's water supply.